George Clooney: In the media

-He was parodied in the South Park episode "Smug Alert!", which criticizes his acceptance speech at the 78th Academy Awards.
+He was parodied in the South Park episode "Smug Alert!", which criticizes his acceptance speech at the 78th Academy Awards, which The Atlantic called "arrogant, smug, and condescending."
 Clooney has also lent his voice to South Park as Sparky the Dog in "Big Gay Al's Big Gay Boat Ride" and as the emergency room doctor in South Park: Bigger, Longer & Uncut.
 Clooney was caricatured in the American Dad! episode "Tears of a Clooney", in which Francine Smith plans to destroy him.

-Director Alexander Cartio made his debut feature film, Convincing Clooney, about a Los Angeles artist who, faced with rejection as an actor and screenwriter, concocts a master plan to get Clooney to star in his first-ever low-budget short film.
-The movie was released on DVD in November 2011.
+Acting credits and accolades

+During his career, Clooney has won two Academy Awards, one for Best Supporting Actor for his role in Syriana and one for Best Picture as one of the producers for Argo, as well as a BAFTA and a Golden Globe.
+As of 2023, he is one of two people to have been nominated for Academy Awards in six different categories.
+For his role in The Descendants, he won a Golden Globe Award and was nominated for an Academy Award, BAFTA Award, Satellite Award, and two Screen Actors Guild Awards: Best Lead Actor and Best Cast.
+In 2015, Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award.
+In 2025, he was honored with a Theatre World Award for his performance in Good Night, and Good Luck on Broadway.